Fam-FM/SIEMLab/README.md

 <h1>Failed RDP to IP Geolocation Information</h1>

 <h2>Description</h2>
-<b>The Powershell script in this repository is responsible for parsing out Windows Event Log information for failed RDP attacks and using a third-party API to collect geographic information about the attackers' location.
+<b>The Powershell script in this repository parses Windows Event Log information for failed RDP attacks and uses a third-party API to collect geographic information about the attackers' location.
 </b>
 <br />
 <br />